stephanoparaskeva/wdi-project-4-infinite/README.md

 ### Portfolio:
 The aforementioned user portfolio page displays a graph of the user's transactions and said user's balance.
 To obtain the data for the graph, the balance of the user must be updated after each transaction.
-This is because the balance of the user depends on the current price of the user's holdings, which changes.
-As each transaction is made at a different time, the price for all of the coins in the user's holdings must be requested every time a new transaction is made and used to calculate a current balance relative to the time of the last transaction.
+This is because the balance of the user depends on the current price of the user's holdings, at each moment in time, and thus must be updated every time a user makes a transaction.
+To do this, the price for all of the coins in the user's holdings must be requested every time a new transaction is made, and used to calculate a current balance.
 This balance is stored on the transaction model.
 As a the prices change, a new Axios request is made to the external API (Nomics), before every post to the infinite API.
-This is all built using the following code.
+This is all built using the following code:
 ```javascript
   handleSubmit(e) {
     const timestamp = moment(this.state.data.timestamp).startOf('hour').format()